DIY Gazing ball

 You will need to prepare them all for being attached to the bowling ball.
 They can be applied with a use of adhesive, just follow manufacturer’s instructions carefully.
 If the decor piece is too heavy, you need to temporarily secure it with tape, so it won’t slide.
 It is essential to slowly progress applying the embellishments and you need to make sure that you have enough space in between the decor elements.
 Give them time to dry and if you see any excess adhesive, remove it by following the manufacturer instructions.

 Now, once you have completed decorating the bowling ball, it is time to check its decorative value.
 As you may know, gazing balls are used extensively as fountain decorations.
 However, using them separately is also a good idea.
 Experiment with different locations and see where the gazing ball is offering the most visual impact on the garden.
 The tutorial is by Tom Russell.

 Incoming search terms:

 - DIY gazing balls

-- how to make a gazing ball from a bowling ball
+- making a gazing ball with bowling ball and washersw